tjr357/testing-notes/meetings/salesforce.refinement.2022.03.21.md

 ### Card Number
 - S67499
 ### Notes
-- @Kate will be adding the technical notes to the AC's
+- @people.Kate will be adding the technical notes to the AC's

 ---
 ### Card Number